carnalito80/bgnews/src/markdown/post-2.md

  #### New Heroes
  - *Adam Warlock* -Adam gains a lot of shards and has strong Burn Shards mechanics.
 Awesome ulti.
  - *Captain Mar-Vell* -Danger Sense is this guys gimmick.
 This hero is so-so.
- - *Moondragon* -Danger Sense on this one aswell, overall a good hero with a strong ulti.
+ - *Moondragon* -Danger Sense on this one aswell, overall a good support hero with a strong ulti.
  - *Nebula* -Guardian of the Galaxy affiliation.
 A tech heavy hero that lets you steal Shards from other players, villains and Masterminds.
 Cool.
  - *Nova* -Tech heavy hero that makes enemies weaker to tech via **Cosmic Threat**.
 Very interesting combinations.
  - *Phyla-Vell* - A lot of Instict cards which let's you gain Shards and rewards you for hoarding them.
 Cool.